🧬

 Unique facts and fascinating details

-• They are known for their 'cat-like' agility, capable of jumping high fences and navigating rocky terrain with ease.
+• They are known for their 'cat-like' agility, often jumping high to survey their surroundings.

-• The wire-haired coat is self-cleaning and requires minimal grooming compared to other long-haired breeds.
+• The wire-haired coat is naturally weather-resistant, requiring minimal grooming compared to other breeds.

 Frequently Asked Questions